A national demolition and environmental services contractor generating approximately $100M in annual revenue, operating across:

 They wanted a single jobsite view that included:

-SiteStack allowed them to embed both internal and external assets into one unified jobsite record.
+SiteStack allowed them to embed internal and external assets into one unified jobsite record.

 Every demolition project could be: